Tuesday, March 25, 2025

 3/25/25:

 My working computer was purchased in 2011.
 It is getting old and has served me well.
-While I was considering an upgrade to a computer with Windows 11 and an internal SSD, it seems I will be forced to do so sooner than I originally planned.
+While I was considering an upgrade to a computer with Windows 11 and a larger capacity internal SSD, it seems I will be forced to do so sooner than I originally planned.
 Or as an alternative, I could try to keep nursing this one along by installing the Ubuntu operating system.

 I am at a critical point where I need to make a decision soon.
 I use my computer mainly for my work as a consultant in Product Safety and Compliance Engineering.
-But my computing needs have shifted to cloud based files.
+But my computing needs have shifted to cloud based file storage.
 The model I have was purchased in 2011, a Dell Inspiron 5559 with Windows 10 installed.
-This October, Windows 10 loses support, and this computer is not compatible with Windows 11.
-I feel my choices are 1) convert to the Ubuntu Operating System, or purchase an equivalent Windows 11 laptop.
+This year in October, Windows 10 loses support, and this computer is not compatible with Windows 11.
+So, I feel my choices are 1) convert to the Ubuntu Operating System, or purchase an equivalent, or better capability Windows 11 laptop.

-A notable consideration is that over the years I have generally migrated to Google Drive as my cloud-based working environment, so my local computing needs are significantly reduced.
-However, when I complete projects, I routinely convert Google Docs and Sheets to MS Office compatible versions and backup to my external hard drive.
+A notable consideration is that over the years I have migrated my work to Google Drive as my cloud-based working environment, so my local computing needs are significantly reduced.
+However, when I complete consulting projects, I routinely convert Google Docs and Sheets to MS Office compatible versions and backup to my external hard drive.

-I consulted my expert assistant and learned this:
+I consulted my expert assistant and recieved this advice:

 Given your situation, you are indeed at a critical juncture regarding your computer usage.
 Here are the key points to consider: